SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 ^^^^^^^^^^^^^^^^^

 Clicking the "Duplicate" button will create a copy of the selected model(s).
-Naming of the duplicate follows the standard, with added * (n)* to the plugin model name, with *n* being the first unused yet integer.
+Naming of the duplicate follows the standard, with an *n* added to the plugin model name, where *n* is the first unused integer.

 Edit a model
 ^^^^^^^^^^^^